The only thing cooler than drinking gin these days is opening a gin distillery. Here are the finest places in town to

 Nordic Gin Experience and Cocktail Class

 Cocktail on arrival.
 Gin tastings and masterclass.
 Three canapés.
-A cocktail class where you make then drink three more fancy drinkies. $65.
-What, what, what?!
-That’s right, all this for $65!
+A cocktail class where you make then drink three more fancy drinkies.
 No wonder the monthly Nordic Gin Experience and Cocktail Classes at Henry and the Fox sell out.
-Get clicking to be part of the sessions!
+Get clicking to be part of the sessions.

 Looking for more?

 Other Melbourne bars with a nose for fine gin include 1806, one of the city’s classiest cocktail dens.
 If you enjoy gin classics like the Southside, Aviation or Tom Collins, no one shakes ‘em better.
-Rooftop bar Madame Brussels is a cheeky urban take on the English garden party, so of course gin is highly fancied.
-Order a jug of the fruity Gin Garden and start giggling, girls and boys!
-The Luftwaffe Sour is Berlin Bar’s gin-tastic take on the whisky sour.
+At the Berlin Bar try “G&T at Nancy’s”, gin infused with Sakuranbo tea.
 Will you sip one in their luxe West Berlin room or stark East Berlin zone?